yuchingho/University/4) UWS Honours Year/1) Semester One - Serious Games/Assessment/README.md

 The game is endless, competing to get the highest score.
 There is a percentage-based spawning system that changes in each milestone of difficulty.
 In the Beginner Difficulty, the default white blocks have a 90% chance of appearing, and drops down 20% every time the difficulty changes from Easy, Medium, to Hard, and each block has its own spawn chance.
 The Game Design Document goes into more detail.

-Responsible for – Scripting, finding free assets and editing if necessary.\
+Responsible for – Scripting, Level Design, finding free assets and editing if necessary.\
 Credits Background Music – [https://opengameart.org/content/menace](https://opengameart.org/content/menace)\
 Contribution – [Mrs Jane Tobias](https://research-portal.uws.ac.uk/en/persons/jane-tobias) for providing me dieting and nutritional information.